-Discussion boards are collaborative learning experiences.
+Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
 Each thread must be 400 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 150 words.
-Required Reading.
-The student will read all required texts submit a reading report which will list all related materials read during the course listed with title, author, and pages read.
+(MLO's: A, B, D, E)

 Book Critique Assignments (2)

 After reviewing the Book Critique Assignment Instructions, students will write two book reviews on the books listed below.
 The student will prepare a 750-1,000 word book critique for each of the following texts:

 The student is required to submit a 900-1,200-word bibliography sketch in preparation for the “Training Seminar: Project Assignment.”
 This sketch will include an anticipated thesis statement and a bibliography of at least 20 related works adhering to current Turabian format.
 This bibliography sketch must contain at least 5 books and 5 articles related directly to the anticipated thesis, and may contain no more than 5 Internet sources.
 (MLO: C)

 The student will submit a paper on a topic that focuses on developing a conference style seminar session on issues and trends in next generation ministry.
 This should be directed toward parents and leaders of next generation ministries.
 The student must demonstrate strong critical reflection on the subject and accurate handling of the biblical text.
 The paper must be a minimum of 4,000 words and is not to exceed 5,000 words.
 (CLO's: A, B, C, D, E)